Heterogeneous Synthetic Learner for Panel Data: SC with Aggregated Data

-Next, based on the work of \cite{shi2021assumptions}, we need an additional assumption for causal identification of the reversed direction: \begin{assumption}(Independent Causal Mechanism) Conditional on the covariate $\boldsymbol{Z}$, the potential outcome $Y(1)$ are independent of the unit distribution $i$.
-For unit distribution $i$ at time $t$, the joint distribution of $ Y(1)$ and $\boldsymbol{Z}$ is
+Next, based on the above theorem, with an additional assumption for causal identification of the opposite direction we could further proof Theorem \ref{thm:wexist1}. \begin{assumption}(Independent Causal Mechanism) Conditional on the covariate $\boldsymbol{Z}$, the potential outcome $Y(1)$ are independent of the unit distribution $i$.
+For unit distribution $i$ at time $t$, the joint distribution of $ Y(1)$ and $\boldsymbol{Z}$ satisfies

 \end{assumption}